 Once registered, an area of law can be selected and the legal question or problem described by entering text in a web-form.
 Documents and photographs can also be uploaded.

-Individuals will be informed prior to use that unfortunately an answer to a legal problem cannot be guaranteed.
+Individuals are informed prior to use that unfortunately an answer to a legal problem cannot be guaranteed.
 They will, however, receive an email if their question is not responded to within a minimum period of time.

-Solicitors registered with Free Legal Answers (i.e., once approved by LawWorks) will be able to log-on and see the questions and legal issues described.
-The questions will be searchable by area of law and by date.
+Solicitors registered with Free Legal Answers (i.e., once approved by LawWorks) are able to log-on and see the questions and legal issues described.
+Questions are searchable by area of law and by date.
 Participating solicitors can request daily or weekly notification (by email) to inform them when questions have been asked (the notification choice can be changed at any time).